Nothing ruins a sunny day faster than a backyard that's too ugly to enjoy. Plus, a gnarly yard dings your home value, making it a double bummer.

 #5 Clear the Bramble and Make a Yard

 Buyers LOVE well-cared-for lawns.
-An au naturale backyard meadow?
-Not so much.
-Because a lawn is like an outdoor carpet — perfect to pair with a patio.
+A lawn is like an outdoor carpet — perfect to pair with a patio.
 The raised beds off to the side make gardening an option without overtaking the yard (and are easily dismantled if you want even more lawn).

 #6 Upgrade Your Pool Patio